 Ashley Grande tried to make it in Boston, the city of her dreams.
 She worked in town as a restaurant shift supervisor, earning $10 an hour for 40 hours a week, no overtime permitted.
 She lived humbly, sharing an apartment with three others her age.
 Each of the roommates paid $450 a month before utilities, heat, food and other costs.
 Ashley, the math shows, couldn’t make ends meet, and after two years of struggling she moved back home.
 Sadly, she moved back to the country, and into her old room in her parents’ house.
 She says, “I didn’t want to move home because I felt like that was a fail.”
+She’d become a boomerang kid.

 Can’t Afford to Live Alone